Concise Quantum Associative Memories with Nonlinear Search Algorithm: Taking into account the quantum noise

-To estimate the influence of the quantum noise on the effectiveness of the algorithm, we will evaluate the \emph{fidelity} between the sought output and the obtained output.
-Let $\sigma$ be the density matrix of the sought output, the fidelity is
+To evaluate the influence of the quantum noise on the effectiveness of the algorithm, we will compute the \emph{fidelity} between the sought output and the obtained output.
+Let $\sigma$ be the density matrix of the sought output.
+The fidelity then is

-with $0\leq\mathcal{F}_1(\sigma,\Gamma)\leq1$. $\mathcal{F}_1(\sigma,\Gamma)=0$ if $\sigma$ and $\Gamma$ are orthogonal, and $\mathcal{F}_1(\sigma,\Gamma)=1$ if $\sigma = \Gamma$.
+with $0\leq\mathcal{F}_1(\sigma,\Gamma)\leq1$. $\mathcal{F}_1(\sigma,\Gamma)=0$ if $\sigma$ and $\Gamma$ are orthogonal and $\mathcal{F}_1(\sigma,\Gamma)=1$ if $\sigma = \Gamma$.

 If we only focus on the effectiveness of the quantum noise on the NLE, that is before the retrieving process, we can consider that the sought output is a pure state $\ket{\psi}=\sum_x\ket{x} =\ket{\phi_1}\otimes\ket{\phi_2}\dots\otimes \ket{\phi_n},\,\ket{\phi_j}=\alpha_j\ket{0}+\beta_j\ket{1}$ ($|\alpha_j|^2+ |\beta_j|^2=1$), and then the equation (\ref{eq:equaFidel}) can be written as